Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Partially update an existing directory line' with specific verb and resource, and distinguishes from sibling tools like create_directory_line and delete_directory_line.
+Clearly states 'Partially update an existing directory line' with specific verb (update), resource (directory line), and PATCH semantics.
+Differentiates from sibling tools like create_directory_line and delete_directory_line.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.